hst12/Starfield-Tools---ContentCatalog.txt-fixer/Common/Readme.txt

 There is a somewhat experimental mod profile switching feature in the load order editor.
 Backup your Plugins.txt file before trying it.
 A one-time only automatic backup of your Plugins.txt file is made the first time you open the load editor.
 Use the File->restore menu to restore this backup if necessary.

-Two Starfield launch buttons are provided.
-One for the Steam version of the game and another for the MS Store version.
-The tool will close after using either of these launch buttons.
+The tool can be used to launch Starfield.
+Click one of the radio buttons to choose either the Steam or MS versions of the game first.
+The tool will close a few seconds after launching the game.
 You can also launch the game from within the Load Order Editor.
 Set the game version in the Tools menu first - it defaults to Steam.

 Command line options - not case sensitive: